 Make it about the little kids

-Volunteer to help the younger students in the school make and share cards for their classmates.
+Volunteer to help the younger students in the school make and share cards with their classmates.
 Younger students might need help cutting pieces out or writing words.
 This can be a great bonding activity and older students can practice their leadership skills.

 Make cards for younger students and deliver them personally.